-> The terms are anywhere between 24-72 months depending on your income and debt to ratios.
-You will have the legal right to the car as long as for make the monthly installment but when you default on your payments, says 60-90 days, your cars will be repossess.
-It go back to the servicer who hold the legal title of your car.
+The terms are anywhere between 24-72 months depending on your income and debt to ratios.
+You will have the legal right to the car as long as for make the monthly installment but when you default on your payments, says 60-90 days, your cars will be repossessed.
+It goes back to the servicer who hold the legal title of your car.

-When it come to buying a home on a Contract for Deed, of course there is a lot more to it than like buying a car but I want to point out the similarity the two have.
-Which is the interest rate, the month terms and the default time frames.
+When it comes to buying a home on a Contract for Deed, of course there is a lot more to it than like buying a car but I want to point out the similarities the two have.
+Which are the interest rate, the month terms and the default time frames.
 Now let’s dig deeper into the Contract for Deed home purchase.

 The traditional financing is where the lender will issued a lump sum payment to the Seller and their Lender (if any) and you as Buyer will get a deed to the property with immediate possession.

 Where on a Contract for Deed the Seller agrees to be the lender and allow the Buyer to pay for the real estate through installments instead of a lump sum.
-The Seller will hold legal right until the Buyer excised the terms as agrees on the contract.
-At that time the Seller still convey legal title over to the Buyer by a deed.
+The Seller will hold legal right until the Buyer excised the terms as agreed on the contract.
+At that time, the Seller still convey legal title over to the Buyer by a deed.

 The basic terms on the Contract for Deed can vary from contract to contract.
 It’s depending on what the Seller is willing to accept.
-Generally the Seller will look for anywhere from 10-20% down of the purchase price.
-The interest on a Contract for Deed could be anywhere between 1-2.5% higher than the current market rate.
+Generally, the Seller will look for anywhere from 10-20% down of the purchase price.
+The interest on a Contract for Deed could be anywhere between 1-2.5% higher than the current market rate (as of 2020).

-That’s should be good enough.
-Once the Buyer closed on the property, the Buyer is responsible for utilities, property insurance, and property tax.
+That should be good enough.
+Once the Buyer closed on the property (or officially owned the house), the Buyer is responsible for utilities, property insurance, and property tax.
 Any repairs and maintenance will be on the Buyer.
 It is practically their property.
 They can claim property tax paid, interest paid when they file for their yearly tax return.
 The Buyer can even list the home up for sale if they see the market went up or say they feel they can get a better home after a couple of year.

 If any of these 3 building blocks are compromised, it can result in a less than desired type of financing or having to change your financing to allow you to proceed.

-When the Buyer does not prepare themselves in advance, they are now facing The CONS of the Contract for Deed.
+When the Buyer does not prepare themselves in advance, they are now facing The Cons of the Contract for Deed.
 When the Buyer default, the Buyer will lose all the money paid toward the property.
-The Seller can immediately take action and foreclose on the property and most time Buyer has no recourse against the Seller.
+The Seller can immediately take action and foreclose on the property and most of the time the Buyer has no recourse against the Seller.
 Buyer could be looking at 60 days before they get evicted out of the property.

 Or when Buyer is ready to have the legal title only to find out the property had a bad title.
 Maybe they did not go through the proper closing at the time they processed the Contract for Deed with Seller.